randidev09/Task/README.md

 ```bash
 make setup
 ```
+This command is for Linux User only.
+If you dont use Linux, you may have error when running this command.
+Take a look and modify `Makefile` file if you encounter some error when running this command.

 this command will open a new terminal & run the project, its may take some times.<br>
 The frontend app will be run it on :